antoniomika/notes/notes/hello-world.md

 date: "2020-06-13"
 ---

-This is an example note, see below for some code.
+Welcome!
+This is my new note taking/blogging site!

 ```go
 package main